The East Gardens of the Imperial Palace 皇居東御苑

 Flowers and woodlands in the gardens built on Edo Castle's ruins

-Part of the inner palace area, the East Gardens offer seasonal flowers and ancient Japanese gardens surrounded by original moats, walls, entrance gates and guardhouses built by the Tokugawa shoguns.
+Part of the inner palace area, the Imperial Palace East Gardens offer seasonal flowers and original moats, walls, entrance gates and guardhouses built by the Tokugawa shoguns.
 These wonders are free to enter, making a visit here one of the best bargains around.

-Emperor Meiji lived here from 1868 to 1888 before moving to the new Imperial Palace
+Emperor Meiji lived in the Nishinomaru Palace near the East Gardens from 1869 to 1873 before moving to the new palace

 The Museum of Imperial Collections exhibits artworks owned by the imperial family